A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter: Simulation and Performance Evaluation of the VLAST-P Detector

 where \( \mu \) is the fitted energy of the peak.
 The factor 2.35 converts the FWHM to the standard deviation, assuming a Gaussian distribution.

 The performance of the VLAST-P ECAL was evaluated in terms of both energy linearity and resolution for incident gamma rays.
-As shown in figure~\ref{fig:ECAL_a}, the measured energy deposited in the CsI(Tl) scintillator exhibits a nearly proportional response to the true incident energy over the range from $20\,\mathrm{MeV}$ to $5\,\mathrm{GeV}$, demonstrating good energy linearity with less than 10\% deviations.
-Correspondingly, the energy resolution, illustrated in figure~\ref{fig:ECAL_b}, remains around 5\% across a wide energy range for gamma rays normally incident on the detector.
-This is due to the high stopping power of the CsI(Tl) crystals, which absorb most of the incident energy.
+As shown in figure~\ref{fig:ECAL_a}, the measured energy deposited in the CsI(Tl) scintillator exhibits a nearly proportional response to the true incident energy over the range from $50\,\mathrm{MeV}$ to $5\,\mathrm{GeV}$, demonstrating good energy linearity with less than 5\% deviations.
+The resolution curve, illustrated in figure~\ref{fig:ECAL_b}, shows a sharp decrease in the low-energy range, \replaced{dropping from approximately $10\%$ to about $5\%$ at $1000\,\mathrm{MeV}$.}{dropping from over $20\%$ to roughly $6\%$ at $1000\,\mathrm{MeV}$.} Above $1\,\mathrm{GeV}$, the improvement slows down, and the resolution stabilizes at a plateau of approximately $6\%$ up to $5\,\mathrm{GeV}$, indicating stable performance across the high-energy range.
 Consequently, only a small fraction of energy leakage occurs even at higher energies, ensuring accurate energy reconstruction.

-The resolution curve shows a slight dip around 500 MeV, which corresponds to an optimal balance between sufficient energy deposition and minimal fluctuation in shower containment.
-At this point, the electromagnetic shower is largely contained within the detector volume, and stochastic fluctuations are relatively suppressed.
-As the incident energy increases beyond this point, the resolution gradually worsens due to increasing longitudinal and transverse shower leakage, which leads to larger fluctuations in the reconstructed energy and thus a degradation in resolution.\\
+The longitudinal containment of the ECAL is defined by its thickness of 10.8\,$X_0$.
+Monte Carlo simulations with 100\,MeV and 1\,GeV gamma rays indicate that approximately 93\% of the incident energy is contained within this 20-cm-long CsI crystal.
+The remaining leakage is attributed to the finite detector depth, and future reconstruction improvements will include a dedicated leakage correction for high-energy events.
+The transverse containment is governed by the Molière radius of CsI, which is 3.57\,cm, and it is generally accepted that 95\% of the shower energy is contained within two Molière radii.
+When the shower maximum is located within the central $3\times3$ crystal array, the ECAL geometry is sufficient to contain nearly all transverse shower energy deposition.\\